summer7c/Consolas-with-Yahei/README.md

 ```bash
 yaourt -S ttf-consolas-with-yahei-powerline-git
 ```
-__PS: the font face of powerline patched version is called "Consolas Nerd Font"__
+__PS: the font face of powerline patched version is also called "Consolas-with-Yahei", you can't install both of the two packages, they are in conflict with each other. (yaourt will handle it)__

 Other User: